awesomephant/blog/work/bama-s21.md

 ## Design notes

-The central piece of ornamentation on the site are these animated lines meant to evoke a curtain flowing in the breeze (the title of the show – _Lüften_ – roughly translates to _letting in fresh air_).
+The central piece of ornamentation on the site is a set of animated lines meant to evoke a curtain flowing in the breeze (the title of the show – _Lüften_ – roughly translates to _letting in fresh air_).
 I modelled these as follows:

 - The two outermost lines drive the animation.
-Each one is controlled by three separate Perlin noise functions (two in the x-direction, one in y) which are added up to produce the movement.
+Each one is controlled by three separate Perlin noise functions (two in the x-direction, one in y) which are added to produce the on-screen movement.
-- The lines between the two control lines interpolate between the two control lines.
-I gave all lines the same number of points, so the interpolation is a simple operation.
+- All the other lines interpolate between the two control lines.
+They all have the same number of points, so the interpolation is a relatively simple operation.

 This recipe produces a design space with a huge number of variables.
-I tend to think the way to get a handle on a space like this is to build tooling to explore it so I did.
+I tend to think the way to get a handle on a space like this is to build tooling to explore it.
 If you hit **T** on your keyboard, you'll see the little control window I used to find the set of parameters that produce the right effect.

 {% include "fig.liquid", src: "/assets/bama-controls.png", alt: "Browser screenshot showing control panel overlaid on website"%}

 I also built a page to [produce printed labels for the show](https://bama.hs-mainz.de/sose21/labels/).
 The labels are generated from the same markdown files as the rest of the site, so the two should always be in sync.
-I got the idea from this from [MoMa's wall label generator](https://www.systemantics.net/portfolio/1351_moma_wall_label_generator). [^1]
+I got the idea from this from [MoMa's wall label generator](https://www.systemantics.net/portfolio/1351_moma_wall_label_generator).[^1]

 The typeface is _[BW Modelica](https://brandingwithtype.com/typefaces/bw-modelica-lgc-ss014https://brandingwithtype.com/typefaces/bw-modelica-lgc-ss014)_, by [Alberto Romanos](http://www.albertoromanos.com/)/[Branding with Type](https://www.brandingwithtype.com/).